|

 What are the two Peloton Membership Options

 One thing that really confused me about Peloton, when I first started out, was the difference between the memberships.
-There are two and they are different.
+Beginning in May 2023, Peloton began offering three different app only options and two different membership options for Peloton equipment.
 I started out with a digital membership and moved to the all-access membership when I bought my bike about a year later.
-Let’s dive into the two different membership options.
+Let’s dive into the different membership options.

 About the All Access Peloton Membership

-The All-Access membership is $39 per month and is basically the full menu of Peloton content and features.
-It’s only available if you have a Peloton bike or Tread.
+If you have a Peloton Bike, Tread, or Rower you can access the All-Access membership which is $44 per month and has the full menu of Peloton content and features.
+It’s only available if you have a Peloton Bike, Tread, or Rower.

 All-access membership includes: